Beloved SWR teacher and girls soccer coach Adrian Gilmore dies

 That same year, Ms. Gilmore celebrated her 100th career win.
 In an interview with the Riverhead News-Review in 2019, the late soccer coach expressed her love for coaching and how she didn’t “do it for the money.”

-“I’ve been asked to coach other places, I have never wanted to leave,” she said in a previous interview.
+“I’ve been asked to coach other places, I have never wanted to leave,” she said.
 “It’s always just been about the community, and I’m proud to be a Wildcat and to represent Shoreham.”

-Ms. Gilmore also previously coached lacrosse, as well as community programs and regularly involved her teams in community service efforts — “instilling values of giving back to countless individuals,” Mr. Poole said in his letter.
+Ms. Gilmore also previously coached lacrosse, as well as for area youth programs and regularly involved her teams in community service efforts — “instilling values of giving back to countless individuals,” Mr. Poole said in his letter.

-“More than her impressive achievements, Adrian will be remembered as a mentor for other coaches and teachers, a passionate advocate for children and a trusted colleague whose impact reached far beyond school walls,” Mr. Poole said in the letter.
+“More than her impressive achievements, Adrian will be remembered as a mentor for other coaches and teachers, a passionate advocate for children and a trusted colleague whose impact reached far beyond school walls,” Mr. Poole wrote.
 “Her legacy lives on in the countless lives that she touched as a teacher, coach and community leader.
 She will be profoundly missed by all who had the privilege of knowing her.”

 Ms. Gilmore was also a mother to three children and wife to her husband, Tim.
 A GoFundMe campaign has been set up in support of her family as they navigate healing, funeral expenses and daily needs during this difficult time.
-The community has surpassed its $50,000 fundraising goal with over $117,200 raised so far.
-Funeral arrangements has not yet been confirmed.
+The community has surpassed the $50,000 fundraising goal with more than $117,200 raised so far.